5jt/dyalog-cookbook/manuscript/00_toc.md

 > 1. it needs nothing but Dyalog.
 > 2. it provides a functionality that it very close to a CHM file.

-> Although it's a Windows solution we still get a working HTML version for Linux and Mac OS.
+> Although it's a Windows solution we still get a working --- though very basic --- HTML version for Linux and Mac OS.

 # Writing an installer